 While power is often associated with state theory, I will primarily use the conceptions of power developed under the ‘three faces of power’ debate to help explain why some ideas and models transfer from one nation to another, while others remain planted in their originating system.
-In the first instance, Dahl (1957) drew on Weber’s concept of power to develop what has become known as the first face of power.
-In simple terms, this is where A has power over B to the extent A can get B to do what they otherwise would not do.
+In the first instance, Dahl (1957) drew on Weber’s concept of power to develop what has become known as the first face of power: where A has power over B to the extent A can get B to do what they otherwise would not do.
 Pluralists argue that the use of power occurs when one set of actors get their way in (or gains from the outcomes of) a decision-making situation.
 The second face is most commonly associated with Bachrach and Baratz (1962, 1975) who analysed the role of ‘non-decision making’ in the policymaking process.
 For Bachrach and Baratz there is an unspoken or restrictive face of power, where the powerful use their influence to prevent the airing of issues or conflicts perceived as contrary to their interests.
 In the area of climate change, Lukes’ third face of power (the closest to a Gramscian view of hegemony) is present when agents are convinced to act in ways that are against their interest even though they think otherwise (Lukes 1974).

-While scholars often refer to the three views of power as negative sum games, in that the more power one has the less power another has, we can view power in a fourth way, as an additive or positive force, where agents work together or are embedded in supportive structures (in coalitions, networks etc.) that enhance everyone’s power who are members of the coalition.
+While scholars often refer to the three views of power as negative sum games, in that the more power one has the less power another has, we can view power in a fourth way, as an additive or positive force, where agents work together or are embedded in supportive structures (in coalitions or networks) that enhance the power of all members of the coalition.
 Haas (1990: 13) views ‘coalitional power’ as the ‘power to impose its will simply by virtue of its superior voting strength, or as a result of its Gramscian ability to socialize and persuade its opponents into the position the coalition prefers’.
 When this occurs, the new policy is in ‘the common interest of the coalition, arrived at…utilizing knowledge and imposed by threat or verbal guile on the unwilling borrowers’.

 Power in practice

-At its base, when agents interested in transfer (e.g. teacher/sender or learner/borrower) attempt to initiate the process (or use transferred information) they can find themselves in a position to engage in transfer or they can face insurmountable (at least at that point-in-time) obstacles.
+At its base, when agents interested in transfer (e.g. teacher/sender or learner/borrower) attempt to initiate the process (or use transferred information) they can find themselves in a position to engage in transfer or they can face insurmountable obstacles (at least at that point-in-time).
 This is a result of when and how different power holders wield their authority during the transfer and policymaking processes.
 For example, all political systems have actors in veto positions (explicit and veiled).
 These positions allow actors to use the mechanisms associated with the first and second faces of power to gain advantages in the presentation and decision-making processes, often at the expense of other potential solutions or outcomes (Dolowitz and Marsh 2000).
 Only by working with these agents or finding ways to bypass them will those with less power be able to forward their solutions.

 Powerful actors are not always where they seem to be